The

 despite rain-clear-drizzle weather, the Brits had done well in the centre

-part of There
+part of the Somme

 are no tanks in this scenario, so we didn't get to see the tank breakdown.